artificialbeing09/DreamerEngine/README.md

 # Overview

-Dreamer Engine is currently a passion project solely created by me.
+Dreamer Engine is currently a passion project solely created by me (Charles Richards).
 It encompasses a lot of the skill I've developed in the past year in C++ coding.

 A TODO list is present in the main.cpp file.